TakesxiSximada/custom_settings/README.rst

    10

-If you specify True in raise_exception, if it does not exist in settings_custom,  raise exception.
+If you specify True in `raise_exception`, if it does not exist in settings_custom,  raise exception.

 .. code-block::